glig95/zebrafish-classifier/README.md

 To get started:
 1. Download the dataset for training and evaluation from Zenodo (https://zenodo.org/record/6651752),
-2. Extract the files from 'data' folder and place 'training', 'validation' and 'fish_part_labels' folders in the same folder as the Jupyter notebooks,
+2. Extract the files from 'data' folder and place 'training', 'validation', 'test' and 'fish_part_labels' folders in the same folder as the Jupyter notebooks,
+4. In the command line, create a virtual environment with python 3.6.5 with the command "conda create -n ZF_classification python=3.6.5",
+5. Activate the environment using "conda activate ZF_classification"
-4. Install the packages required for running the notebooks that can be found in 'requirements.txt' (pip install -r requirements.txt),
+5. Install the packages required for running the notebooks that can be found in 'requirements.txt' by executing "pip install -r requirements.txt" (make sure to have pip installed),
-5. Run the notebook by executing the cells from top to bottom.
+6. Run the notebook by executing the cells from top to bottom.